 Sandboxing Status of the connection to sandboxing servers Cloud backup Status of the connection to the Cloud Backup infrastructure when automatic backups are enabled.
 Antivirus Date on which antivirus definitions were updated.
-When it appears in orange, it means the lightweight antivirus database is being updated.
 Reports Activation status of reports Activation status of history graphs Syslog server Status of the connection to syslog servers configured on the firewall.
 If no syslog servers are configured, click on this service to go to the corresponding configuration module (Configuration > Notifications > Syslog tab).
 SSO Agent Status of the connection to SSO agents configured on the firewall.
 If no SSO agents are configured, click on this service to go to the (configuration of authentication methods.
 Radius Status of the connection to Radius servers configured on the firewall.
 If no Radius servers are configured, click on this service to go to the (configuration of authentication methods.